joseph-benoy/shell_back/README.md

 ## Usage
 Copy the back function to .bashrc and save

+### Backup
-Open terminal and enter the command ``back folder_to_backup`` or simply ``back`` if you want to back the current working directory.
+Open terminal from the directory which you want to backup.
+Then simply enter the command ``back`` to backup the folder.

+### Restore
+Open terminal under any location.
+Enter the command ``restore`` and enter the name of the backup file from the list.

-Backed up file will be under /home/user/.back_util folder
+Backed up files will be under /home/user/.back_util folder